yanguwan/OkrExplorer/README.md

 For the reverse index, the main idea is segmenting the OKR into key words, and record the key word and all its mentioner into the table key2user.
 In this case, we use [jieba](https://github.com/fxsjy/jieba) as the segmentation tool.

-Flash OkrEx application server will get request from OkrEx client, which is embeded into Feish client, and transfer them into request to the TiDB Cloud.
+Flask OkrEx application server will get request from OkrEx client, which is embeded into Feish client, and transfer them into request to the TiDB Cloud.

 # Function